ARISE-Initiative/robomimic/docs/datasets/overview.md

 <div class="admonition note">
 <p class="admonition-title">Create Your Own Environment Wrapper!</p>

-If you want to generate your own dataset in a custom environment platform that is not listed above, please see [THIS PAGE](../modules/environments.md#implement-an-environment-wrapper).
+If you want to generate your own dataset in a custom environment platform that is not listed above, please see [this page](../modules/environments.md#implement-an-environment-wrapper).

 </div>